-UCEM Induction materials set out the importance of transferable skills.
+The BE Ready Orientation sets out the importance of transferable skills.
 These skills are developed through the programme, utilising study and assessment.
 This can be via virtual learning environment (VLE) discussion, tuition discussion, problem-solving exercises - which are conducted individually or as part of a collegiate team, and coursework, which provides the ideal combination to internalise these aspects though different learning methods.
 The Study Skills area of the VLE is a further resource for support in developing these skills.